-Update: The picture at the top is more recent, and as you can see the brownies are thinner.
-For thinner brownies, just use a 10×15 inch pan or halve the recipe and use a 9 inch pan.
-Baking time should be no more than 25 minutes.
 For brownies with a crackly top, melt the chocolate with half of the sugar as directed, but beat the rest of the sugar along with the eggs for about 6 minutes or until thick and yellow.
-Whipping the eggs and sugar will give you a more truffle-like texture.
-However, both versions are great.
-I am going through a phase where I really like brownies made with whipped eggs and sugar.
+Whipping the eggs and sugar will also give you a lighter, truffle-like texture.

 Gourmet Deep Dark Chocolate Brownies